 Reusable Respirators (RR)

-Often referred to as half-face or elastomeric respirators, this type of reusable respiratory personal protective equipment (RR PPE) is widely used across a variety of industries.
+Often referred to as half-face or elastomeric respirators, this type of reusable respiratory personal protective equipment (RR PPE) is widely used across a multitude of industries.
 Not only do reusable respirators come with a variety of cartridges, but there many different filters that can also be used.
 They can be used with stethoscopes.

 Many components of the reusable respirator can be disinfected and reused.
 This means that with proper care and maintenance, RR PPE can last longer than N95s.
 Reusable respirators need to be fit-tested to the individual, which means your employer will need to implement and follow a respiratory protection program.
 The fit testing for RR PPE is the same as FFR fit testing.